HarmanRzgar/xwan/README.md

 ## Room for Improvement

 To do:
-- A real Kurdish Cuisine API.
+- A real Kurdish Cuisine Database.
 The current one is a global cuisine one.
 - Kurdish localization

 ## Acknowledgements